MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/request-your-data-move.md

 ## What happens after requesting a move?

 After requesting a move, we will plan to move you as quickly as our operational constraints allow.
 Due to the unpredictable nature of many of the constraints, we cannot share a specific date or timeframe for the moves.
-You will see a notification after the move has completed.
+Customer tenant administrators will see a notification in Message Center after the move for each service has completed.

 Moves may take up to 24 months from the request deadline for your country to complete.

 ## Microsoft Teams

 As of January 2020, customers in eligible Office 365 countries can opt-in for migration of Microsoft Teams chat service data.
 Opt-in timelines have been reopened or extended for all eligible countries to give customers an opportunity to consider the migration program with Microsoft Teams in scope.
-Customers that previously opted-in for a Data Residency move will also have Teams move to their local datacenter geo.
+Customers that previously opted-in for a Data Residency move will also have Teams move to their local datacenter geo, no additional action is required from these customers.

 ## Related topics